Understanding Your Print and the Value of its Edition

 A Glossary of Acronyms

-Outside of edition numbers and chop marks, sits a swill of acronyms.
+Outside of the edition number and chop mark, sit a range of acronyms.
 While none of these guarantee additional value, some hold special significance for collectors.
 Here is a list of some collectable acronyms.

 AP: Artist Proof or E.A